The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Comparison of Accuracy of Representation

-We now evaluate the performance of the parametric representation~\eqref{fourier1} with different values of $d_k$ chosen for approximating the actual contour (whose star-hull approximation had so far been used for the analysis).
-The overall percentage error of the truncated Fourier representation is measured by the area of symmetric difference between the actual region and the corresponding Fourier approximated region under rainfall, expressed as percentage of the actual area under rainfall, computed from all complete contours considered in Section~\ref{sec:FPCA_sample}.
-Table~\ref{table4} shows the values of the three quartiles of this percentage error for $d_k=6,7,\ldots,12$.
+We use 80\%\ of the complete contours (8921 objects), selected randomly, as training data for all the methods, and the remaining 20\%\ (2219 objects) as test data.
+The training data are used to obtain the functional principal components for the SRVF and nonparametric star-hull based methods, and to obtain the least squares estimates of the model parameters of the star-hull based parametric method.
+The overall percentage error of each of the representations is measured by the area of symmetric difference between the actual region under rainfall and the corresponding approximated region (i.e., the area that lies on either one of the regions but not in both), expressed as percentage of the actual area under rainfall, computed from sample contours in the test data set.

-To compute direction specific approximation error for the finite Fourier series representation at each $\theta\in[0,2\pi]$, we define two sets: